 Law Preview is a 6-day program that provides an overview of law school for entering law students.
 It will be held at the UH Law Center, July 27 – August 1, 2015.
 Please note, enrollment in Law Preview is completely optional.
 We are making you aware of it because students regularly ask about programs like this one, and students who have enrolled in this program in the past have found it helpful in making the transition to law school.
 For more information about Law Preview, please visit www.lawpreview.com.
 Scholarships are available for Law Preview through the University of Houston Law Center Office of Admissions and the law firms of Bracewell & Giuliani and Thompson & Knight.

 Law Preview (the nation's largest law school prep course) has teamed up with Bracewell & Giuliani and Thompson & Knight (two of the world's most prestigious law firms) to provide Law Preview Scholarships to members of our entering class.
 These scholarships are designed to help entering students prepare for the unique challenges they will face during their 1L year at Univ. of Houston Law Center by paying the cost of tuition for a law school prep course.
+The deadline to apply is May 15, 2015.
 Visit the following URL to see if you meet the scholarship criteria: www.lawpreview.com/scholarships.

 Law Preview Scholarships Sponsored by the University of Houston Law Center

 The UHLC deadline is June 15, 2015.
 These scholarships are only for students who will be enrolling at UH Law Center for Fall 2015.
 To be eligible, you must have paid your $200 enrollment fee and returned your registration commitment form (due in June), and you may not be committed to attending another law school. **This scholarship only covers the fee for the program.
 It does not cover living expenses, transportation costs, or any other incidental expenses.**